cdgchang/Parsing-SNDW-LA-command/README.md

 The log file must contain "TimeStamp" markers to separate blocks

 Keyword filtering is case-insensitive and excludes any block containing the keyword

+usually, for filter out the non-command by "Ping"

 For large files, progress is shown while parsing (by bytes read)